MathiasReichardt/FamBoo/readme.md

 - [jQuery](https://jquery.com/)

 ### Todo
-- Gallery bug: when selecting a small image first the size is not recalculated on next or prev
-- Gallery bug: clicking on a image behind while large view is shown breaks the zoom in

 - make keywords and author searchable
 - add date from front matter to pages

+#### Gallery

+- Bug: when selecting a small image first the size is not recalculated on next or prev
+- Bug: clicking on a image behind while large view is shown breaks the zoom in
+- Bug: Image size is not maximized on mobile after 1st image